saucylegs/monerbot/README.md

 `$moner help` - Full list of commands

+## Banning someone from using MonerBot
+To ban someone from using MonerBot, give them a role called "0 moners" (name must be exact).
+This will prevent them from using all commands except $moner help.

 ## How the bot works
 ### Dependencies
 The bot is written in JavaScript.
 To run, it requires node.js with the discord.js and mysql packages.
 The suggestions feature requires a pre-configured MySQL database.